microsoft/fast/packages/fast-element/docs/building-components.md

   @attr value: string = '';

   valueChanged() {
-    this.dispatchEvent(new CustomEvent('change', {
-      bubbles: true,
-      composed: true,
-      detail: this.value
-    }));
+    this.$emit('change', this.value);
   }
 }
 ```

-> **TIP:** When creating custom events, ensure that your event name is always lower-case, so that your Web Components stay compatible with various front-end frameworks that attach events through DOM binding patterns (the DOM is case insensitive).
+> **TIP:** When emitting custom events, ensure that your event name is always lower-case, so that your Web Components stay compatible with various front-end frameworks that attach events through DOM binding patterns (the DOM is case insensitive).

 ### Shadow DOM Configuration